mazureth/analogiq-plugin/README.md

    cmake --build .
    ```

+3. Open your IDE _after_ you build so JUCE is correctly downloaded.
+This will help with linter issues.

 The plugin will be built in the `build` directory.
 The first build might take longer as it downloads JUCE automatically.

 ## Usage